rahulb9826/WebServiceFrameWork/README.md

 * **ServletContext**
 * **ResponseString**

 Here ResponseString specifies the data recieved from the webpage.
+The programmer needs to create beans whose object will be recived by the requested method and the bean will contain all the data recieved from the WebPage.
+The bean must contain setters and getters according to the parameters excpected to be recieved from webpage.

 ## Path
 You need to apply Path annotation over classes and methods which will work as a Servlet.
 Specify the **url-pattern** to **value** as shown below.